Ten Easy Ways to Save Money You Might Not Have Thought Of

 9.

-Still, you can score high-end-looking items that you’d find at TJ Maxx or Target for a lot more money, like glass jars with stainless steel lids or the random overstock from stores (like a large wooden cutting board for $1.25.)
-The gift bag/tissue paper section is terrific, and the Hallmark cards at 2 for $1.00 is a great deal.
-I’ve also gotten name-brand items in large sizes for $1.25, like Spic and Span Antibacterial Cleaner.
-Their brand name, Awesome Degreaser Cleaner, works well on bar-b-q grills.
+Don’t turn your nose up at the Dollar Tree.
+I’ve found some quality items for $1.25 that I regularly buy, like sponges, and the Scotch Brite Stainless Steel scrubbers are fantastic!
+They also sell items that you’d find at the bigger retailers for more money, like glass jars with stainless steel lids, pot holders, kitchen utensils, etc. The gift bag/tissue paper section is terrific, and the Hallmark cards are a great deal.
+I’ve also gotten name-brand items in large sizes for $1.25, like Spic and Span Antibacterial Cleaner and their Awesome Degreaser Cleaner, works well on bar-b-q grills.
 You never know what you might find there.

 10.

 Buy less, but quality.
 When you’re in need of a new pair of sneakers, shoes, or boots, try to look for quality that will last you longer, and your feet will thank you.
 It doesn’t necessarily mean that you have to spend a lot of money.
-I purchased a pair of suede boots made by Jeep (like the vehicle and, yes, I know, weird) at Value City, a discount store (no longer open) for $7.00.
-I’ve had them for about fifteen years with a good amount of use.
-I did have the heels replaced by a shoe cobbler once.
+I purchased a pair of suede boots made by Jeep (like the vehicle and, yes, I know, weird).
+I’ve had them for about fifteen years with a good amount of use and they still look great.
+I did have the heels replaced once by a shoe cobbler.
+Keep your eye out for quality.

 [$][$][$][$][$][$][$][$][$][$][$][$][$][$][$][$][$][$]